What is a QMS?

 QMS requirements under ISO 13485:2016 apply to every stage throughout the entire lifecycle of a medical device and can be applied by medical device manufacturers, suppliers or any other third-party entity that provides QMS-related services to the primary medical device organization.

 To comply with ISO 13485 QMS requirements, manufacturers must ensure all contents within the QMS align with applicable requirements of the standard and those specific to the market in which your medical device is manufactured and sold.

-A QMS for medical devices is an industry-specific solution that’s designed from the ground up to address and cater to the specific needs of the medical device industry.
-These purpose-built QMS solutions often come with compliance protocols built into the system that are specific to the niche vertical market of medical devices.
+A QMS platform for medical devices is an industry-specific solution that’s designed from the ground up to address and cater to the specific needs of the MedTech industry.
+These purpose-built QMS solutions often come with regulatory compliance protocols built into the system that are specific to the niche vertical market of medical devices.